 Accenture Federal Services understands the importance of protecting your personal information, and this privacy statement explains how we protect the personal information we collect, process, and control relating to you ("your personal information") and the rights you have regarding the processing of your personal information.

-We collect the personal information of our employees, potential employees, clients, service providers, suppliers, visitors, attendees of events that we host, business contacts, and website users.
-Where information we collect from or about an individual is not listed in this privacy statement, we will provide (when required by law) the relevant individuals appropriate notice of which other information will be collected and how it will be used.
-If you have an employment-related relationship with us (e.g., you are an Accenture Federal Services employee, independent contractor or consultant, subcontractor or supplier, or potential or former employee), please review our HR Privacy Statement.
+Where information we collect from or about an individual is not listed in this privacy statement, we will provide (when required by law) the relevant individuals with appropriate notice of what other information will be collected and how it will be used.

 This privacy statement is comprised of the following sections: